WEPN (AM): WHN (1922–1948)

 Originally owned by the Ridgewood Times newspaper, WHN was one of the first radio stations in New York City, going on the air on March 18, 1922, at AM frequency 833 kilocycles.
 The station's schedule was not originally published in its owner's radio page.
 The first mention of the station in the press may have been in the Brooklyn Eagle of April 9, 1922, with the following schedule: 9-11 a.m., Hour For Women; 12:15 p.m., Lunch Hour Gossip; 3:15, Afternoon Tea Discussion; 4:15, Radio Gossip For Amateurs, Boy Scout News.
 The "Radio Gossip" appears to have been instructions on how to build or operate a radio set by E.H.
 Lewis of the New York Y.M.C.A.
 Radio School.
 Before the end of April, WHN had added a two-hour Sunday afternoon program of religious music and a brief sermon, and augmented its Monday through Saturday programming with a talk on real estate at 6:15 p.m., and a children's bedtime story by James Baldwin at 7:15, followed by jazz or another talk.

 The station was sharing 360 meters with WJZ, WWZ and WOR.

-In March 1924, the station was sued by AT&T, which claimed that WHN failed to pay it for a commercial broadcasting license.
-However, public opinion turned against AT&T, with the public beginning to view AT&T as a monopolist, and AT&T began to fear an antitrust investigation.
-AT&T backed away from its lawsuit and agreed to settle out of court, with WHN paying $1,500 for a patent license.
-AT&T never again sued a broadcaster for failing to pay it for a commercial broadcasting license.